moviedomfo/reactlearning/materialui/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `npm run jserver`

+To start local fake json-server in
+Open [http://localhost:50010](http://localhost:3000) to view it in the browser.
+This server use local src/server/db.json file and expose  APIs to make CRUD on its objects

 ### `npm start`

 Inb Other console
-### `npm run jserver` tio call script json-server --watch src/server/db.json --port 50010
+### `npm run json-server` tio call script json-server --watch src/server/db.json --port 50010
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.